dimagi/commcare-hq/corehq/apps/couch_sql_migration/README.md

 The migration commands outlined in this document are typically run on a "limited release" on a machine in your CommCareHQ cluster, usually the `django_manage` machine.
-8GB of RAM is recommended, although less may be necessary for small domains.
-It is also recommended to use a screen session so that network disruptions between your workstation and the `django_manage` machine do not interrupt migration processes.
-Proceed to setup a limited release and screen
+8GB of RAM is recommended, although small domains may require less.
+It is also recommended to use a tmux or screen session so that network disruptions between your workstation and the `django_manage` machine do not interrupt migration processes.
+Proceed to setup a limited release and tmux or screen
 session:

 ```sh